ahgraber/homelab-gitops-k3s/docs/3-gitops_with_flux.md

 ### 🤖 Renovate

+There are several Github workflows included in this repository that help automate some processes.
+_NOTE:_ several workflows require [creating a private github bot](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens)

+- [Megalinter](./.github/workflows/megalinter.yaml) - workflow to lint so cluster specifications
+  remain properly formatted
+- [Helm differ](./.github/workflows/helmrelease-diff.yaml) - workflow to annotate PRs with the differences in helm files

 [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is a very useful tool that when configured will start to create PRs in your Github repository when Docker images, Helm charts or anything else that can be tracked has a newer version.
 The configuration for